Category: Class Act

 Faculty Peer Reviewed

 Polypharmacy has become an integral part of daily life for millions of chronically ill patients worldwide, and rightfully so.
-Evidence-based studies have repeatedly demonstrated that multiple drugs are required for optimal therapeutic management in chronic diseases …
+Evidence-based studies have repeatedly demonstrated that multiple drugs are required for optimal therapeutic management in chronic …

 Read More